top of page

 Gardeners and designers are exploring the vast potential of plant craft, discovering how incorporating living elements like arbours, trellises, and fences from living willow or trained fruit can not only offer practical benefits but also infuse gardens with dynamic elements as plants grow and mature over time.
 As a gardener in both the UK and the US, I find the versatility of using living plants in this way offers a tantalising alternative to costly and sometimes environmentally unfriendly materials.
 Especially when you are seeking shade, a privacy screen or a sympathetic division of the garden space.

 Additionally, harvested plant crafts such as herb wreaths, floral arrangements, and natural dyes offer opportunities for creativity and self-expression while showcasing the beauty and versatility of botanical materials.
-Such hobbies, as we know, have many benefits to mental and physical health, and no doubt build beautiful spaces around us for others to enjoy with us.
+Such hobbies, as we know, have many benefits to mental and physical health, and no doubt build beautiful spaces around us for others to enjoy.
 So while plant crafts can bring a touch of nature indoors, and have practical uses outdoors, the creative practice of plant craft also serves as a sustainable alternative to using environmentally problematic materials.

 Living Plant Structures in Plant Craft